iberatkaya/integration_methods/README.md

 <h1 align="center">Welcome to Integration Methods 👋</h1>

 > Integration Methods is a Flutter app that calculates integrals using the Trapezoid Rule, Midpoint Rule, and Simpson's Rule.
+Checkout the [Web App](https://iberatkaya.github.io/integration_methods/#/).

 ## Author